Poetry Out Loud

 SOPAC has collaborated with the New Jersey State Council on the Arts as the Region 5 Partner since 2013.
 Since becoming a partner, Region 5 has produced 2 State Champions, 1 State Runner-Up and 1 National Semi-Finalist.

 Any teacher or administrator at a New Jersey public, charter, parochial school or home school organization serving grades 9-12, or the age/grade equivalent can register for the program.
 Registered schools can implement the NJPOL program in any classroom, club or after-school program.

 Participating teachers or administrators use a toolkit to teach poetry recitation and run classroom competitions.
 Students select, memorize, and recite poems from an anthology of more than 900 classic and contemporary poems.
 Beginning at the classroom level, winners will advance to the school wide competition, then to the regional competitions, the state competition, and ultimately to the National Finals in Washington, DC.

+Poetry Out Loud® is a partnership of the National Endowment for the Arts, Poetry Foundation and the state and jurisdictional arts agencies.
 New Jersey Poetry Out Loud is a project of the New Jersey State Council on the Arts, in collaboration with Mayo Performing Arts Center, ArtPride New Jersey Foundation, and a growing list of local partners.
-Poetry Out Loud is a partnership of the National Endowment for the Arts, The Poetry Foundation, and the state arts agencies of the United States.

 2019 New Jersey Poetry Out Loud State Runner-Up, Monica Howze from Payne Technical High School in Newark, NJ recites “Quite Frankly” by Mark Halliday: